Collecting watches is a fantastic hobby. However, it can be very overwhelming, especially in the beginning.

 There are so many mistakes you can make and traps to fall into that you need to do your homework.
-Sometimes, very small nuances are the difference between a fantastic new addition to the collection and a disappointing Frankenwatch.
-Knowledge is power.
+Sometimes, very small nuances can be the difference between a fantastic new addition to the collection and a disappointing Frankenwatch.
+It’s said that knowledge is power.

 If you know what brand or model you’re after, try to learn everything you can about it.
-Read books, participate on watch forums, talk to other collectors, etc.
+Read books, participate in watch forums, talk to other collectors, etc.

 You’ll develop your area of expertise and collectors will come to you for advice.
-This could lead to new friends and a possibility to grow your network.
+As a result, you may be able to make new friends and grow your network.

-Every brand has an ideal customer profile or an avatar, and watchmakers are no different.
-The design, the logo, the advertisement, and the brand story are all focussed on a very specific target demographic.
+Every brand has an ideal customer profile or avatar, and watchmakers are no different.
+The design, the logo, the advertisement, and the brand story are all focused on a very specific target demographic.
 It’s subtle, but it’s there.

-Find a brand (or more than one) that you truly connect with and stick with it because it suits you on a personal level.
+Find a brand (or more than one) that resonates with you and stick with it because it fits your personality.